data-umbrella/event-transcripts/2023/85-kavengi-yellowbrick.md

-# Kavengi kitonga:  Machine learning visualization using Yellowbrick
+# Kavengi Kitonga:  Machine learning visualization using Yellowbrick

 ## Upcoming Events
 Join our Meetup group for more events!